 “My grandfather was a very brave man,” Zakariya says.

-Private Jim Clark, 97, was in the Kings Liverpool Regiment.
-He was working as an apprentice grocer when he received his call-up papers in December 1942.
-Aged 18, he joined the Royal Suffolk Home Guar and underwent a six week motor vehicle training course before being posted to the Royal Norfolk regiment as a Private.
+Aged 18yrs, Jim joined the Royal Suffolk Home Guard and underwent a six week motor vehicle training course before being posted to the Royal Norfolk regiment as a Private.

 From here he was transferred to the King’s regiment at Jhansi and began his training for the second Chindit expedition.
 On 5th March 1944, Jim, along with his comrades from 81 Column flew into Burma aboard USAAF gliders and landed at the ‘Broadway’ airstrip.